Frequently Asked Questions

 Why aren't all of your products RoHS compliant?

 Lead is the only item of concern.
-Lead free soldering is more expensive and not as reliable as conventional soldering.
+Lead-free soldering is more expensive and not as reliable as conventional soldering.
 We now offer RoHS sensors on a custom basis.
 If you require RoHS compliant sensors, contact us via phone or email.
+Sensor Solutions is in the process of moving to full compliance by the July 2019 deadline for Category 11 exemptions.

 Can you provide replacements for obsolete Airpax and Electro Corp sensors and pickups?